 In addition to authoring this blog, I’m a public high school teacher, holding California credentials in both math and social studies.
-I also freelance as a writer and public speaker on those same issues.
-But I’m definitely seeking a position to continue my vocational work in both stopping relationship and sexual violence and advancing gender equality.
-I recently completed a contract job as an educator at the University of California, Irvine in the Campus Assault Resources and Education (CARE) office.
-Previously, I also worked for the nonprofit Man Up Campaign as a movement organizer and the digital communications manager, and before that, I served for more than 12 years as a church minister.
+I also freelance as a writer and public speaker on women’s rights, masculinity, and relationship and sexual violence prevention.
+Previously, I worked as an educator at the University of California, Irvine in the Campus Assault Resources and Education (CARE) office.
+Before that, I was on the paid staff of the nonprofit Man Up Campaign as a movement organizer and digital communications manager.
+And before even that, I served for more than 12 years as a church minister.
 I hold a Th.M. degree in leadership, a B.A. in math and political science, and am state-certified to serve as a sexual assault victim advocate.

 The best way to contact me is over social media (see icons on this site); I respond fastest to Twitter.
 I hope your time here is insightful and heartwarming!
 I look forward to learning from you, too ☺